Jon Dette: Later career

 In 2011, Dette received the call to fill-in for Heathen, a thrash metal band from California.
 Dette filled-in for Darren Minter, who was unable to make the tour with Destruction and Warbeast.
 In 2012, he released an album with the band Animetal USA with the album titled, Animetal USA W. Dette was then hired to play for Anthrax while Charlie Benante was forced to remain in the United States due to personal issues.
 He performed with the band on a European fall tour supporting Motörhead.
-Due to Benate's inability to leave the states, Dette was again asked to fill in for him on an Australian tour.
+Due to Benante's inability to leave the states, Dette was again asked to fill in for him on an Australian tour.
 While on the Australia tour with Anthrax, Dette received a call from Kerry King, inquiring if he could once again fill-in for Slayer, this time replacing Dave Lombardo, outright.
 Once the time with Slayer was up again, Heathen hired Dette to fill in once more for them for another European tour.
 Later that year, Iced Earth hired Dette to play with them, covering for Raphael Saini, who had previously filled in during a tour with Volbeat.
 The same year, Dette also formed Meshiaak with a friend named Danny Camilleri.
 Dette toured with Iced Earth until 2015 when Brent Smedley returned to the position.
 Dette was once again asked to fill in for Benante on an Anthrax tour the same year.
 Around this time, he was officially announced to have joined Impellitteri.
 With Impellitteri, he recorded Venom and The Nature of the Beast, before departing the band in 2018.
 In 2022, Dette was hired to fill-in for Jon Larsen of Volbeat after he tested positive for COVID-19.